 - Qualified Disabled and Working Individuals

-Call the federal Social Security Administration at 800-772-1213 to find out what benefits you’re qualified to receive.
+You can call the Social Security Administration at 800-772-1213 to find out what benefits you’re qualified to receive.

 Medicare Extra Help is designed to assist with the costs of prescription drugs under Medicare.
 This program can help with premiums, copays, and deductible costs.

 The amount of assistance you receive is based on your income and your assets.
-Calling the Medicare office to start the application process is the best way to find out if you qualify.
+Calling Medicare start the application process is the best way to find out if you qualify.